dolang/NoWannaNoCry/README.rst

 all major platforms and needs to be installed on your system to run this script.

-If you don't want to do that, I recommend to instead having a look at the reddit thread to which I linked in `About WCry`_.
+If you don't want to do that, I recommend you have a look at the reddit thread to which I linked in `About WCry`_ for manual instructions.

 Additional Links